mdasrafael/InnoSpace/README.md

 Innospace
 ================

-Airbnb like App that allows users to rent venues for events developed in RoR and PostgreSQL.
+Airbnb like app that allows users to rent venues for events developed in RoR and PostgreSQL.

 Ruby on Rails
 -------------